maxogod/Truco/docs/RULES.md

 ## Game

 Truco is a card game played between two players (or in pairs) with a spanish deck (40 cards) wihout 8s, 9s or jokers.
-The game is played anticlock-wise.
 There are three ways of scoring points:

 * **Flor**: the players compare three cards of the same suits.
 * **Envido**: the players compare two cards of the same suits.